 It is important to seek immediate medical care from an ophthalmologist or retina specialist if a retinal tear or detachment occurs.

 In serious cases, a person can suffer permanent vision loss.

 Symptoms of a retinal detachment include:

-To perform this eye exam, the eye doctor will administer dilating eye drops.
-Then, using a headlight and special lenses, the doctor will obtain a clearer view of the retina to establish the first findings.
+To perform this eye exam, the eye doctor will use dilating eye drops.
+Then, with a headlight and special lenses, the doctor will obtain a clearer view of the retina to establish the first findings.

-In rare cases, an eye doctor may recommend preventive laser therapy or cryotherapy (freezing treatment).
+In rare cases, an eye doctor may recommend preventive laser therapy or cryotherapy.
+The latter is a freezing treatment.
 These surgical approaches can reinforce weakened areas in the peripheral retina.

 In severe cases, untreated cases of a retinal detachment can result in permanent vision loss.